Twinkie: Twinkie diet

+Urban legend of shelf life

 A common urban legend claims that Twinkies have a theoretically infinite shelf life, and can last unspoiled for a relatively long time of ten, fifty, or one hundred years due to the chemicals used in their production.

 According to a company executive, Twinkies are on the shelf for a short time; he told The New York Times in 2000 that the "Twinkie is on the shelf no more than 7 to 10 days."

-The maximum shelf life was reported to have been 26 days, until the addition of stronger preservatives made beginning in 2012 increased it to 45 days.
+The maximum shelf life was reported to have been 26 days, until the addition of stronger preservatives, beginning in 2012, increased it to 45 days.
 A box of Twinkies from shortly before Hostess's bankruptcy in 2012 was opened eight years later; one had completely molded over with cladosporium, another had a small amount of mold, and the creme filling in a third Twinkie had turned brown with the taste of "old sock".

 The TV show The Simpsons depicted this claim in its 5th-season episode "Homer and Apu".
 A customer at the Kwik-E-Mart screws up a Twinkie and throws it on the floor in anger.
 Apu shouts after him, saying he cannot hurt a Twinkie.
 It then pops back into shape and Apu puts it back on the stand.

 It has even been claimed that Twinkies could survive a nuclear war.

+The movie WALL-E also depicted this claim.
+Among the collection of various things found left behind in mountains of garbage centuries prior by humanity on a thoroughly-polluted Earth, the titular robot WALL-E has a few packaged Twinkies (branded as Buy n Large "Kremies"), one of which he opens to feed his cockroach companion Hal, referencing the urban legends regarding Twinkies having a long shelf-life, particularly those claiming that Twinkies, like cockroaches, could potentially survive a nuclear catastrophe.

 The 2012 Super Bowl Chevy Silverado Apocalypse commercial also gives a nod to the Twinkie's reputed durability.